Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 • meets the lower threshold of the relevant cost impact metric.

-We must receive your TEBA application by 31 October after the first financial year you're proposing to decrease your baseline decline rate.
+We must receive TEBA applications by 31 October after the first financial year the facility's baseline is proposed to decrease.

 Complete the TEBA application in Online Services.